nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If you were to add and remove remarks in the same command, **TuitiONE** will remove specified remarks before adding the new ones.

-* **Note that if you change a student's grade, **TuitiONE** will unenroll the student from all the classes he or she was previously taking in the previous grade**.
+* **Note** that if you change a student's grade, **TuitiONE** will unenroll the student from all the classes he or she was previously taking in the previous grade.

 Example(s):